 While banks have a license to write hot checks, everyone else is forced to compete within an insufficient pool of liquidity.
-There is NEVER enough to go around.
-Bankruptcy is baked in the cake, by design.
+There is NEVER enough cash to go around.
+Bankruptcy is inevitable.
 The only way to delay the inevitable is to issue more debt, increasing production and consumption.

-This game can only last so long.
-All fractional reserve monetary systems have a trajectory that leads to a breaking point.
 Debt levels expand slowly at first, but inevitably accelerate, then go exponential.
-Eventually servicing that debt becomes impossible.
+Eventually servicing the interest on that debt becomes impossible.

 It’s a spiral, a pyramid scheme, a game of musical chairs.
 The music keeps playing as long as the credit flows.
 But the music always stops eventually, and some get left without a chair.

-When the music stops, the banks seize the real, tangible assets tied to the loans; homes, cars, land, businesses, even government infrastructure.
+When credit stops flowing, the money supply contracts, and businesses and individuals are forced to default.
+The banks then seize the real, tangible assets tied to the loans; homes, cars, land, businesses, even government infrastructure.

 It’s a rigged game that keeps you on the hamster wheel, working jobs you can’t stand, selling your life force for digits in a bank account.
 Modern day feudalism.
 Equal opportunity enslavement.
 Artificial scarcity.